 Home remedies such as cold compresses and witch hazel have also been reported to be effective for alleviation of the itching associated with finger eczema.

-Persistently itchy fingertips is often treated with prescription medications (such as prednisone), topical creams (such as pimecrolimus), or immune-suppressive injections.
+Persistently itchy fingertips are often treated with prescription medications (such as prednisone), topical creams (such as pimecrolimus), or immune-suppressive injections.

 Common trouble spots include the area around your nails, between your toes, and the scalp.

 For mild itching, switch to mild soap and moisturize the area frequently with a good lotion or cream.
-Some diabetics also reported getting relief from sticking their fingers in cold water or ice cubes.
+Some people with diabetes also reported getting relief from sticking their fingers in cold water or ice cubes.
 Severe itching warrants the attention of your doctor so does symptoms of infection such as discharge and skin that feel hot to the touch.

 6. Other less Likely but Possible Causes of Itchy Fingertips

-- Food allergy: Some people develop itchy fingertips after eating dairy products such as ice-cream and cheese (including the cheese in pizza).
-Elimination diet may help you determine the culprit food.
+- Food allergy.
+Some people develop itchy fingertips after eating dairy products such as ice-cream and cheese (including the cheese in pizza).
+An elimination diet may help you determine the culprit food.

-- Adverse reaction to a medication: An itchy rash on the skin may be an indication of side-effect to a medication you just started using.
+- Adverse reaction to medication.
+An itchy rash on the skin may be an indication of side-effect to a medication you just started using.
 It is however unlikely that the itching remains confined to the fingertips without spreading to other parts of the body.